xapax/security/basics_of_linux.md

 The shell, or the terminal is a really useful tool.
 Bash is the standard shell on most Linux distros.

+One really useful trick when working with bash is to search for old commands that you have used.
+You can access this search function by doing `ctr-r` in the terminal.

 ### Navigating

 `pwd` - Print working directory